“I forgot my exercise gear.”

-I work in Customer Support and have plans to advance my career in this area because I love learning things, solving problems, and helping people.
+I work in Customer Support and plan to advance my career in this area because I love learning things, solving problems, and helping people.
 So reading this book made perfect sense.

-Most of this book is about Tony’s personal entrepreneurial story leading to acquisition of Zappos by Amazon.com, with an emphasis on company culture and its importance.
-The action oriented tiny chapter at the end got my thinking hat on and articulate what happiness means to me personally.
+Most of this book is about Tony’s personal entrepreneurial story leading to the acquisition of Zappos by Amazon.com, emphasising company culture and its importance.
+The action-oriented tiny chapter at the end got my thinking hat on and articulate what happiness means to me personally.
 I did that exercise but am not yet ready to share my happiness plan publicly.
-But this was an interesting exercise to do.
+But this was an exciting exercise to do.

-Taking cue from the book, I pinged one of the Zappos customer support team to check if they ship to New Zealand.
+Taking a cue from the book, I pinged one of the Zappos customer support team to check if they ship to New Zealand.
 I really felt like ordering something, if they can ship.
 But it seems down under is too far for Zappos to ship their “Happiness Box”.
-However as I read in the book, the customer service rep offered me a visit to Zappos facilities in Las Vegas.
-If I ever visit Vegas, I will remember Zappos and would be glad to visit their facilities and understand their culture first hand.
+However, as I read in the book, the customer service rep offered me a visit to Zappos facilities in Las Vegas.
+If I ever visit Vegas, I will remember Zappos and would be glad to visit their facilities and understand their culture first-hand.

-As an aside, I made a list of what some companies I admire call their customer facing teams.
-So far I listed Customer Support, Customer Experience, Customer Happiness, Customer Success, Customer Loyalty, Customer Care, Customer Service and Customer Excellence.
-I would be glad to know if you are aware of any other name that can be added to this list.
+As an aside, I made a list of some companies I admire call their customer-facing teams.
+So far, I have listed Customer Support, Customer Experience, Customer Happiness, Customer Success, Customer Loyalty, Customer Care, Customer Service and Customer Excellence.
+I would be glad to know if you know any other names that can be added to this list.

 Today I read the latest Paul Graham’s essay that’s lying in my Read Later list.